Interactions-Nexus/Nexus-Wiki/interactions/int-renum.md

 -	As the invoices are paid in NXS whose value is volatile, it is recommended to have an exchange rate set for each monthly invoice payout.

 -	All invoices have to follow a standard invoice template, which makes sure that all the relevant information is provided.
-This also make it possible to sort search and create visualizations in future.
+This also makes it possible to sort search and create visualizations in future.

 ## Renumeration Revision